Al-Ma‘mal Foundation, Old City of Jerusalem, August 22, 2024

 Vision and Mission

 Al-Ma‘mal, Arabic for “factory,” used to be a Palestinian tile factory, established in 1900.
 It was owned by the Kassissieh family and produced hand-painted artisan tiles used in homes throughout the country.
 But the family had to close the factory in the mid-1970s when the Jerusalem Municipality withdrew licenses for all factories operating within the Old City.
-The place lay abandoned until the mid-1990s, when some of the founders proposed converting it into an art space.
+The place lay abandoned until the mid-1990s, when the idea of converting it into an art space arose.

 Today, reincarnated as al-Ma‘mal Foundation for Contemporary Art, the completely renovated, spacious, yet classically Arab and Jerusalemite in design, site acts as “an incubator of ideas”1: a meeting place, a space to research, develop, and produce new work, and basically to offer horizons for visiting artists, curators, and researchers.